A Note On Wide Load Permits

 US 285, from CR 232 to SH 302

-This project, will add passing lanes and rehabilitate approximately 10.5 miles of US 285.
+Virtually complete with on-road work, this project, added passing lanes and rehabilitated approximately 10.5 miles of US 285.
 Key features of project:

 US 285, from SH 302 to FM 1216